Little Sister’s no longer guilty until proven innocent

 Its three founders – Jim Deva, information pills Bruce Smyth and Barb Thomas – had arrived from the prairies “where listening to the Village People twice in a row on the jukebox could get the shit kicked out of you.”

 The name Little Sister’s – intended to be innocuous – was taken from the owners’ cat.
-When sales of gay and lesbian book titles proved more profitable than popular art exhibits by the likes of Joe Average and Persimmon Blackbridge, what is ed Jim Deva and Bruce Smyth invested their savings in books prior to Christmas, 1986.
+When sales of gay and lesbian book titles proved more profitable than popular art exhibits by the likes of Joe Average and Persimmon Blackbridge, Jim Deva and Bruce Smyth invested their savings in books prior to Christmas, 1986.

 Christmas never came.
 In December every imported shipment of books to Little Sister’s was suddenly detained at Canada Customs.
 Little Sister’s’ owners discovered that according to Tariff Code 9956 and Memorandum D9-1-1, Customs officials had (and have) the power to exercise “prior restraint” of any book, magazine or picture they believe to be obscene.